Distributed Distance Sensitivity Oracles

-In the sequential setting, the first algorithm for constructing a DSO was given in~\cite{DemetrescuTCR08}, which was improved in~\cite{BernsteinK09} to obtain an algorithm which preprocess a graph in $\tilde{O}(mn)$ time and answers any query in $O(1)$ time.
-Despite the importance of DSO especially in the distributed setting, no CONGEST results were known.
+In the sequential setting, the first algorithms for constructing a DSO were given in~\cite{DemetrescuTCR08dso}.
+Subsequent improvements~\cite{BernsteinK08dso,BernsteinK09dso} led to an algorithm that preprocesses a graph in $\tilde{O}(mn)$\footnote{We use the notation $\tilde{O}, \tilde{\Omega}, \tilde{\Theta}$ to hide poly-logarithmic factors in our costs.} time to construct an oracle of size $\tilde{O}(n^2)$ that can answer any query in $O(1)$ time.

+The DSO problem is particularly relevant for fault tolerance in the distributed setting, as it models re-establishing efficient communication after link failure occurs.
+Despite this relevance, no non-trivial results for DSO were known in the distributed CONGEST model prior to our work.
 In this paper, we present the first algorithms and lower bounds for DSO tailored to the distributed CONGEST model.
-In the sequential setting, DSO algorithms typically answer one query at a time after preprocessing the input graph.
-However, in the distributed setting, a reasonable DSO algorithm would need at least $D$ rounds to answer a query, where $D$ is the undirected diameter of the CONGEST network.
-To alleviate this cost of $D$ per query we consider distributed DSO algorithms that answer a batch of queries simultaneously.